-We next analyze whether the presence of different resources at historical ethnic borders influences the prevalence of modern conflict (Table 4).
+We next analyze whether the presence of different resources at historical ethnic borders influences the prevalence of modern conflict (Table 6).
+In order to capture very local resource availability at the border and differentiate it from the characteristics of the cell in which the border is located, for we compute the presence or mean value within a 2.5km-buffer around the historical ethnic border.
 As usual, in column 1 we show our preferred specification for reference.
 In column 2 we explore how the suitability of land for agriculture at the border, as measured by the average potential number of calories that could be produced by different crops, affect the prevalence of conflict.
 The results suggest that both historical ethnic borders and higher levels of caloric suitability positively impact the prevalence of contemporary conflict.
 Moreover, the impact on conflict is even larger if the territory surrounding the historical ethnic border is more suitable for agriculture (i.e., high levels of the caloric suitability index).
 These results support the view that competition over productive land is a key mechanism underlying the strong positive impact of historical ethnic borders on modern conflict.